SAP-archive/teched2020-DT261/exercises/ex0/README.md

 1. Open your SAP Cloud Platform Cockpit in a new browser tab and navigate to the subaccount overview page.
 Locate the section `Cloud Foundry` as described in the prerequisites.
 Copy the API Endpoint URL.
 <br>![](/exercises/ex0/images/copy_api_endpoint.png)

 2. Switch back to SAP Business Application Studio and run the following command in the terminal.
-The command will run in interactive mode and you will be asked to provide the API endpoint copied in the above step, as well as your credentials.
-Make sure to target the correct Cloud Fondry org and space where you want to deploy the exercise app.
-Note that for this session, we are using the org `TechEd` and space `2020`.

 ```
 cf login
 ```

+The command will ask you to provide the API endpoint copied in the previous step, as well as your credentials.
+Make sure to target the correct Cloud Fondry org and space where you want to deploy the exercise app.
+Note that for this session, we are using the org `TechEd` and space `2020`.

 3. Make sure your terminal is in your workspace directory `~/projects/teched2020-DT261/webshop` and run the following command.
 ```